-A short 20-minute catnap can extend alertness a few hours for the rest of your day.
+A short 20-minute catnap can extend your alertness.
 That means you can finish work strong instead of idly staring at the clock.
 If there isn’t enough time or your workplace isn’t nap-friendly, use this time on activities that don’t require a lot of mental energy, such as filing, deleting emails, or bookkeeping.

 3:00 p.m.
 Pocket This Time for a Meeting